 There are many classes of medications for diabetes.
 Different classes of medications work in different parts of your body to control blood sugar.
-A medication review can help you understand the specific medication you have been prescribed and how it is impacting your body.
+A Education Session can help you understand the specific medication you have been prescribed and how it is impacting your body.

 Treating Diabetes with Lifestyle Changes

 It is no secret that exercise, and proper nutrition are important for health.
 However, it is extremely important that you work with your diabetes care team to determine the level of exercise needed for your body and the specific nutrition you need for blood sugar management.